Delforello/Saturn_Api/README.md

  SapiX is an Api based on Xeno, open source and easy to use, allowing anyone to quickly create their exploits quickly, securely, in a safe way.

-- UNC: 84%
+- UNC: 83%
 - Level: 3
 - Xeno.dll
 - Only works on roblox web version

 # Functions

-SaturnApi.Api.Inject();
+SapiX.Api.Inject();

-SaturnApi.Api.Execute();
+SapiX.Api.Execute();

-SaturnApi.Api.IsRobloxOpen();
+SapiX.Api.IsRobloxOpen();

-SaturnApi.Api.IsInjected();
+SapiX.Api.IsInjected();

-SaturnApi.Api.KillRoblox();
+SapiX.Api.KillRoblox();

-SaturnApi.Api.SetCustomInjectionNotification(string title, string text, string idIcon, string duration)
+SapiX.Api.SetCustomInjectionNotification(string title, string text, string idIcon, string duration)

-SaturnApi.Api.SetCustomUserAgent(string Name);
+SapiX.Api.SetCustomUserAgent(string Name);

-SaturnApi.Api.SetCustomNameExecutor(string Name, string Version);
+SapiX.Api.SetCustomNameExecutor(string Name, string Version);

 # Examples

-SaturnApi.Api.SetCustomInjectionNotification("Test executor", "Injected successfully!", "93547137238535", "3");
+SapiX.Api.SetCustomInjectionNotification("Test executor", "Injected successfully!", "93547137238535", "3");

-SaturnApi.Api.SetCustomNameExecutor("Test executor", "v1.0.0");
+SapiX.Api.SetCustomNameExecutor("Test executor", "v1.0.0");

-SaturnApi.Api.SetCustomUserAgent("Test executor");
+SapiX.Api.SetCustomUserAgent("Test executor");

 If you don't use these customization functions, or if you want to leave a parameter empty, default values will be applied.
 To leave a parameter empty for example, the icon, use an empty string like this: "".
 These functions go in the constructor.